dhanush-2501/hydro-analyzer/docs/README.md

         ├── ...               # widget must be placed in this widget folder

 ```

-5. Test your changes thoroughly.
-6. Commit your changes with a clear and concise commit message.
-7. Push your changes to your forked repository.
-8. Submit a pull request to the forked repository, including a clear and concise description of the changes you made.

 # NOTE
 &emsp;This project is still in development and some features may not be fully functional.